dung-phan/powerpuff-girls-app/README.md

 ## What this project is about

-Build a Single-Page-Application with two pages (routes): a details page for the TV show "Powerpuff Girls", and an episode detail page with information about specific episodes
+Build a Single-Page-Application with two pages (routes): a detail page for the TV show "Powerpuff Girls", and an episode detail page with information about specific episodes

 ## Instructions